 I didn't file an income tax last year.
 Is that a problem?

 The best thing to do is make a determination if you were required to file.
 It is possible you may be owed a refund.
 On the other hand, you may owe the IRS.
 Certainly the best thing to do is to have this issued checked out.

 I get paid with a 1099.
 Is that right?

 Yes, if you are a contractor then this is correct.
 This means that you have to pay your own social security at a higher rate than an employee.
-1099 income is eligible to have expenses related to the work performed deducted from your gross income.
-Filing a 1099 has its benefits.
+However, 1099 income is eligible to have expenses related to the work performed deducted from your gross income, so filing a 1099 has its benefits.

 What if I owe the IRS money?

 First of all don’t panic.
-If you the IRS they want their dinero.
-If you can pay up by all means do so.
-However, if you can’t then you can make arrangements via an installment agreement.
+If you can pay up, then by all means do so.
+However, if you can't, then you can make arrangements via an installment agreement.
 For severe cases you can file an offer in compromise.
-This is where you simply don’t have the money.
+This is where you simply don't have the money.
 The IRS will make a determination, after considering several factors and may reduce your debt by settling for less than what you owe.